ofiwg/libfabric/man/fi_cxi.7.md

 ## Translation

-The CXI provider supports multiple translation modes including: Pinned, On-Demand Paged (ODP), and ATS modes.
-Pinned and ODP modes are supported using a NIC translation unit.
-ATS mode is supported through integration between the NIC and the PCIe root complex on supported host CPUs.
-Translation mode is controlled using environment variables.

-In pinned mode, all buffers used for data transfers are backed by pinned physical memory.
-Using Pinned mode avoids any overhead due to network page faults but requires all buffers to be backed by physical memory.
+The CXI provider supports two translation mechanisms: Address Translation Services (ATS) and NIC Translation Agent (NTA).
+Use the environment variable FI_CXI_ATS to select between translation mechanisms.

+ATS refers to NIC support for PCIe rev. 4 ATS, PRI and PASID features.
+ATS enables the NIC to efficiently access the entire virtual address space of a process.
+ATS mode currently supports AMD hosts using the iommu_v2 API.

+The NTA is an on-NIC translation unit.
+The NTA supports two-level page tables and additional hugepage sizes.
+Most CPUs support 2MB and 1GB hugepage sizes.
+Other hugepage sizes may be supported by SW to enable the NIC to cache more address space.

+ATS and NTA both support on-demand paging (ODP) in the event of a page fault.
+Use the environment variable FI_CXI_ODP to enable ODP.

-In ODP mode, buffers used for data transfers are not required to be backed by physical memory.
+With ODP enabled, buffers used for data transfers are not required to be backed by physical memory.
 An un-populated buffer that is referenced by the NIC will incur a network page fault.
-Nework page faults will significantly impact application performance.
+Network page faults will significantly impact application performance.
 Clients should take care to pre-populate buffers used for data-tranfer operations to avoid network page faults.

-In ATS mode, the NIC interfaces with a host CPU's PCIe root complex using PCIe rev. 4 ATS, PRI, and PASID features.
-Conceptually, ATS mode enables the NIC to to share a process's view of virtual address space.
-Addresses are demand-paged and copy-on-write semantics work as expected.
-ATS mode currently supports AMD hosts using the iommu_v2 API.
+Copy-on-write semantics work as expected with ODP.

+With ODP disabled, all buffers used for data transfers are backed by pinned physical memory.
+Using Pinned mode avoids any overhead due to network page faults but requires all buffers to be backed by physical memory.
+Copy-on-write semantics are broken when using pinned memory.
+See the Fork section for more information.

 ## Translation Cache